Ersanio/snes-assembly-book/docs/programming/subroutine.md

 RTS
 ```

 JMP is limited to the current bank, like JSR.
 JML can jump anywhere like JSL.
-JMPs and JMLs don’t have a return instruction, but you can still use an RTS or RTL to return from a JMP/JMP depending on the current situation.
+JMPs and JMLs don't have a return instruction, but you can still use an RTS or RTL to return from a JMP/JMP depending on the current situation.
 Example:
 ```
 LDA #$01
 STA $00